tfcp68/battle-farm/README.md

 > `Gold Per Turn` = ( `Crop Value` - `Market Price` ) / `Reap Timer`

 That means if a Player got a [Crop Card](#crop-cards) from effects of other [Cards](#cards), that number is mostly irrelevant, and the relative `Value` of the [Crops](#crops) is slightly altered.
 Notably, `Common` [Crop Cards](#crop-cards) gain +50-100% pure `Crop Value` if obtained without payment, while free `Uncommon` [Cards](#cards) become more profitable than even `Mythical` ones, if those were acquired from the [Market](#market).

+If the [Crop](#crops) has a special effect on Harvest, it is immediately triggered for the current Player.
+If a Player manages to Harvest an Opponent's Plant with an [Action Card](#action-card), they are to apply its Effect as the Crop was theirs.

 All [Crops](#crops) are divided into 3 groups: `Red`, `Green` and `Yellow`.
 Those groups don't have any properties themselves, but affect how particular [Crops](#crops) interact with [Beds](#garden-beds), [Action Cards](#action-cards) and each other.